hansen7/OcCo/readme.md

 #### 7) Just Completion (Complete Your Own Data with Pre-Trained Model)

-We will also provide the best OcCo checkpoints we have for the completion tasks, you can use it for completing your occluded point cloud data.
+You can use it for completing your occluded point cloud data with our provided OcCo checkpoints.